marcelcastrobr/AWS_solution_architect/compute/EC2.markdown

 ![Elastic Network Interface](/images/elastic_network_interface.png)

 Best practices for configuring network interfaces:
-- You can attach a network interface to an instance when its running (hot attache), when its stopped (warm attach), or when the instance is being launched (cold attache)
+- You can attach a network interface to an instance when its running (hot attache), when its stopped (warm attach), or when the instance is being launched (cold attach)
 - You can move a network interface from one instance to another, if the instances are in the same AZ and VPC but in differents subnets.

 # EC2 Hibernate
 When you hibernate an instance, we signal the operating system to perform hybernation (suspend-to-disk).
 Hibernation saves the contents from the instance memory (RAM) to your Amazon EBS root volume.
-We persis instances Amazon EBS root volume and any type Amazon EBS data volumes.
+We persist instances Amazon EBS root volume and any type Amazon EBS data volumes.

 When you start your instance:
 - The Amazon EBS root volume is restored to its previous state